schriste6/Final_Project_Team4_Red_vs_White/README.md

 ## Machine Learning Model:
    - <b>Classification:</b> The classification algorithm is a Supervised Learning Technique that is used to identify the category of new observations on the basis of training data.
 In Classiffication, a program learns from the given dataset or observations and then classifies new observation into a number of classes or groups.

-## Communication Protocols
-   - For the duration of this project, Slack was the primary communication platform, with email and text message as secondary options, and Zoom technology supported twice weekly and adhoc meetings.

 ## Project Technology Used:
 - GitHub
     - Main Branch